oscarkarnalim/C2S2/README.md

 ## C2S2 Modes
 ### select
-Given a set of programs, this mode will list the common segments.
+Given a set of programs, this mode will list the common code segments.

 *Quick command*:
 ```